BobMorane22/connectx/doc/v0-4/dev/dev.md

 ![HTML report](./report.png)

 Note that code coverage for the `cxmain` sources is not available.
 This is because the executable has not been run.
-To add it, run Connect X, re-run the coverage script (`make coverage`) and the coverage should appear in the report.
-This is not ideal, but once automatic functional testing will be added, it will no longer have to be done by hand.
+To add it, run Connect X. If you re-run the coverage script (`make coverage`), the coverage should appear in the report.
+At this point, the coverage value in the report is not the true value, since unit tests have not been run.
+To correct this, run the `cxmaintests`  executable and re-run the coverage script (`make coverage`).
+The value now should reflect the testing.
 The process of building the report generates a lot of files, all of which can be cleaned using `make clean`.